-Salvation loop trail is a 4km, grade 3 hike located in the Ku-ring-gai Chase National Park, New South Wales.
-The hike should take around 1.5 hrs to complete.
+Salvation loop trail is a 4km, grade 3 hike in Ku-ring-gai Chase National Park, New South Wales.
+This hike typically takes 1.5 hours to complete.

 A delightful, easy walking track through unique hanging swamps off West Head Road in the middle of Ku-ring-gai Chase National Park, Salvation loop trail offers a perfect outing for the family and a brilliant walk for nature enthusiasts who want to experience the wet heathlands of the park.